CriMenghini/cenda/README.md

  - Generate a fat tree topology graph
  - Find all paths connecting a given source ToR and a given destination ToR.
  - Find all disjoint paths connecting a given source ToR and a given destination ToR.

+#### To run the code

+Once you are located in the folder you download:

+* type: python main_NEW.py to run the entire code.

+#### To inspect the code

+* library.py : is the code related to Part 1,2 and 3;
+* fatTree.py : is the code related to Part 4;
+* main_NEW.py : is the code to run to perform the algorithms.